flexn-io/renative/README.md

 ## Developing ReNative

-If you need full control over whole ReNative build you can clone and develop it locally
+If you need full control over whole ReNative build or want to contribute, you can clone and develop ReNative locally

 [Documentation for Developing ReNative](docs/DOC_DEVELOP.md)

-## Common Issues

 ---

 <img src="https://github.com/pavjacko/renative/blob/develop/docs/images/ic_issues.png?raw=true" width=50 height=50 />

+## Common Issues

 If you face unexpected issues always good to check if there is a quick solution for it